jimporter/mike/README.md

 mike deploy [version] [alias]...
 ```

+By default, aliases create a simple HTML redirect to the real version of the
+docs; to create a copy of the docs for each alias, you can pass `--no-redirect`.
+If you're using redirects, you can customize the redirect template with
+`-T`/`--template`; this takes a path to a [Jinja][jinja] template that accepts
+an `{{href}}` variable.

 If you'd like to specify a title for this version that doesn't match the version
 string, you can pass `-t TITLE`/`--title=TITLE` as well.
 If `version` already
 exists, this command will *also* update all of the pre-existing aliases for it.